-NIH grants policies as described in the Kirschstein-NRSA stipend schedule,) or grantee institutional policies for trainees involved in medium- or long-term training.
+Stipends: Stipends are provided as a subsistence allowance for trainees to help defray living expenses during the research training experience.
+Trainees may be paid a stipend comparable to their professional experience.
+Applicants should use an appropriate stipend level and can use the NRSA levels (see Kirschstein-NRSA stipend schedule,) or grantee institutional policies for trainees involved in medium- or long-term training.
 Partial stipends for part time long-term trainees should reflect the amount of time they need to be supported for training in the budget and described in the budget justification.

 Tuition and Fees: Funds for tuition and academic fees at the U.S. or foreign institution may be requested.
 Programs are encouraged to seek cost-sharing arrangements with the grantee institutions in order to provide reduced tuition for trainees.
 Note that health insurance is not included as part of this budget category, and is now included under the Training Related Expenses category.
 Tuition and fees are excluded from the F&A base.
 Health insurance is included in the F&A base.